noclipping/reactCustomHookLocalStorage/README.md

 # reactCustomHookLocalStorage
-Basic demonstration of what a custom hook in react is, and how to use it.
+Basic demonstration of what a custom hook in react is, and how to use it